- 13th Sep 2021

 - research design.

-This book will be valuable to researchers in information literacy, students who are developing or undertaking research or simply interested in identifying approaches to information literacy and to practitioners who want to investigate the practice of information literacy to create an evidence base to support information literacy in their workplaces or institutions.
+This book will be valuable to researchers in information literacy, students who are developing or undertaking research or simply interested in identifying approaches to information literacy and practitioners who want to investigate the practice of information literacy to create an evidence base to support information literacy in their workplaces or institutions.

 List of Figures